This article contains information for using the ProductionPro Web App. If you're using the ProductionPro iPad App, please see this article.

 Active Layer vs. Visible Layers

-The Active Layer is the layer where the annotations you make are saved.
+The Active Layer is the layer where the notes you make are saved.
 You always have exactly one Active Layer.
 You can make any layer you own active.
-When you have multiple layers, you can only edit annotations from the Active Layer (simply tap on an annotation to select and edit it).
+When you have multiple layers, you can only edit notes from the Active Layer (simply tap on a note layer to select and edit it).

 What You Can Do with Layers